Hussein-Mourad/final-term3/README.md

 When you start the program you get a menu which helps in navigating the program.
 You need to enter the number corresponding to the option you want to choose for example if you enter the number 1 then you choose the Query option.

 ### Query
-You need to enter the last name of the person you are searching for and the program will show all contacts matching that name.
+You need to enter the last name of the person you are searching for and the program will show all contacts matching those names.

 ### Add
 You need to enter the last name, first name, birth date formatted as (dd-mm-yyyy), address, phone number, and the email of the contact you want to add.
 You need to enter valid input as the program will keep asking for input until you enter a valid one.